tuxwerk/OTRS-UserColor/README.rst

  OTRS Package - User Color
 =====================================

-This is a package for the ticket system OTRS_ 3.X (Should also work in 2.4).
+This is a package for the ticket system OTRS_ 4.0

 Colors for agents in backend views.
 This package allows to set a color for agents in the preferences.
 The agent is highlighted with the given color at all important places:
 Queue view, search, history, etc...

-The package overwrites the template Output/HTML/Standard/AgentTicketHistory.dtl with a modified version.
+The package overwrites the template Output/HTML/Standard/AgentTicketHistory.tt with a modified version.

-The package is released under GPL_ Version 3 (See COPYING for more infos).
+The package is released under AGPL_ Version 3 (See COPYING for more infos).

 Authors: